What is Voice Search SEO?

 Voice technology has been increasing in popularity over the past few years, and that’s not expected to slow down any time soon.
 In fact, Statista predicts that there will be 8.4 billion voice assistants in use by 2024.

 That doesn’t mean voice search is a topic for a future date, though.
-According to several customer surveys, voice search is being widely adopted in 2021 - especially on the local level.
+According to several customer surveys, voice search is being widely adopted – especially on the local level.
 Take these statistics for instance:

-• 58% of consumers found local businesses between 2019 and 2020 using voice assistants (DBS Interactive
+• 58% of consumers found local businesses between 2019 and 2020 using voice assistants (DBS Interactive)

 • Mobile voice searches are 3x more likely to be local than typed searches (Search Engine Journal)